Flute and Guitar Sounds

 Waveform of Flute and Guitar

-First, let’s compare the waveform of a flute sound to that of a guitar sound.
-For reference, let’s also compare it with the waveform of a sine wave.
+First, let’s compare the waveform of a flute sound with that of a guitar sound.

 All of the waveforms are for C5, which is a C note in the middle register.